myjobrajesh/laravel-aws/README.md

-# laravel-aws
+# laravel deployment on aws
-#laravel integration on aws, #deploy laravel on aws, #distribute laravel on AWS
+# laravel integration on aws, #deploy laravel on aws, #distribute laravel on AWS

 # Steps
 - AWS integration